 If you do not set the key, the wireless security function is still disabled even if you have selected Shared Key as Authentication Type.

-Choose menu "Wireless → Wireless MAC Filtering", and then you can control the wireless access by configuring the Wireless MAC Filtering function, as shown in Figure 4-23.
+Choose menu "Wireless → Wireless MAC Filtering", and then you can control the wireless access by configuring the Wireless MAC Filtering function, as shown below.

 To filter wireless users by MAC Address, click Enable.
 The default setting is Disable.